panva/node-oidc-provider/docs/configuration.md

 ### audiences

-Helper used by the OP to push additional audiences to issued ID, Access and ClientCredentials Tokens as well as other signed responses.
+Helper used by the OP to push additional audiences to issued ID, Access and ClientCredentials Tokens as well as other signed responses (e.g. Userinfo).
 The return value should either be falsy to omit adding additional audiences or an array of strings to push.

 _**affects**_: ID Token audiences, access token audiences, client credential audiences, signed UserInfo audiences
 <details>